 6. Manson’s Mother Shipped Him Off To Boarding School at 13

 When he was 9, Manson and his mother moved to Indianapolis, where she married again.
-While it seemed like his mother was turning her life down for a bit, things took a turn for the worse.
+While it seemed like his mother was turning her life around, things quickly went bad.
 Charlie responded to his chaotic home life by shoplifting and cutting class.
 In response, his mother sent him to the Gibault School for Boys, a boarding school for delinquent kids.
 He escaped after being severely flogged, only to have his mother ship him off once more.

 7. Manson Escaped From Multiple Schools

 After returning to Gibault, Manson escaped once again and went on a crime spree, robbing cash registers to pay rent.
-A few weeks later, the law caught up with him and sent him to the Boys Town facility, made famous by the Mickey Rooney movie of the same name.
-After two more escapes and crime sprees, the state sent him to the Indiana School for Boys in Plainfield, Indiana.
+A few weeks later, the police caught up with him and sent him to the Boys Town facility, made famous by the Mickey Rooney movie of the same name.
+After two more escapes and crime sprees, the state sent him to the Indiana School for Boys in Plainfield.

 8. Guards and Inmates Severely Abused Manson

 With knowledge of his previous escapades, the guards made it their mission to make Charles’ life a living hell.
-They regularly beat him and instigated brutal gang-rapes conducted by the other inmates.
-The humiliation and psychological trauma here are a significant reason why Charles Manson turned out how he did.
+They regularly beat him and instigated brutal gang-rapes by other inmates.
+The humiliation and psychological trauma here are a significant reason why Charles Manson turned out the way he did.

 9. Even A High-Security Location Couldn’t Hold him

-Even the Indiana School for Boys couldn’t hold him.
-He escaped twice, the second time making it to Utah before being caught.
-Because he crossed state lines, they charged him with a federal crime sending him to Washington DC.
+Despite the heightened security at the Indiana School for Boys, he escaped twice.
+On the second attempt, he made it all the way to Utah before being caught.
+Because he crossed state lines, they charged him with a federal crime and sent him to Washington DC.
 While there, he underwent a revealing psychological review.
 Despite a 109 IQ, he was illiterate and ‘aggressively anti-social.’
 Also, it reported that ‘behind all this lies an extremely sensitive boy who has not yet given up in terms of securing some kind of love and affection from the world.’

-10. At 32, he spent half his life in prison
+10. By 32, he spent half his life in prison

-Every time he was released, Manson quickly found his way back into prison from charges like pimping, robbery, forging checks, and even parole violations.
-During that period, he was even married for a short period.
+Every time he was released, Manson quickly crimes like pimping, robbery, forging checks, and even parole violations sent him back to prison.
+During this period, he was even married for a short period.
 Much like his mother, he never could make a marriage stick.
-In 1967, he was released from Terminal Island, Los Angeles, and moved to San Francisco to start the Manson Family.
+In 1967, he was released from Terminal Island, Los Angeles, and moved to San Francisco where he would start the Manson Family.

 11. Manson begged to stay in prison

-Before his release, Manson panicked at the prospect of being free.
+The thought of freedom deeply disturbed Manson.
 There was no safety net, and Manson had no idea what to do once he got out.
-While escorted out on his final day, he begged the officer escorting him to let him stay.
+On his release, he begged the officer escorting him out to let him stay.

 12. The Manson Family started by chance

 Shortly after being released, Manson met Mary Brunner, a librarian in San Francisco, and moved in with her.
 His alternative world views offered a respite from her mundane life.
-Soon after, Lynette “Squeaky” Fromme joined their relationship, and they began traveling the West Coast, adding alienated young middle-class women looking for alternatives to their life.
-Sex was the primary motivator, but eventually, men like Danny Decarlo and Tex Watson joined the family.
+Soon after, Lynette “Squeaky” Fromme joined their relationship, and they began traveling the West Coast, adding alienated young middle-class women looking for a world outside their boring middle-class existence.
+Sex was the primary motivator for Manson, but eventually, he began recruiting men like Danny Decarlo and Tex Watson into the family.